Things to Do in Houston With Kids

 From Sammy’s we took an Uber a little over a mile to Buffalo Bayou Park.
 We could have walked, but we had a Cistern history tour booked at 6:30 and didn’t want to be late.
 We checked in and then headed down with 28 others to see Houston’s first underground reservoir – built in the 1920s to hold 15 million gallons of drinking water.
 Houston’s growth and newer, far larger reservoirs quickly made the cistern unnecessary, but it was still in active use until 2007.
 It’s now an art space, and there are a few history tours every week.
-We both really enjoyed the tour, and my son especially liked the echo test.
+We both really enjoyed the tour – definitely one of the best things to do in Houston with kids – and my son especially liked the echo test.
 Sound bounces around the chamber for 17 seconds!

 Buffalo Bayou Park

 After our cistern tour we spent over an hour enjoying Buffalo Bayou Park – mainly watching skateboarders at the skate park as the sun slowly went down.
 I definitely want to explore the park more, maybe renting bicycles, next time we’re in Houston.
 There’s a great view of the city too.

 A friend in Houston messaged me while we were there and recommended heading to The Chocolate Bar for ice cream.
 Sounded great to us!
 There are two locations, so we mapped them and had an Uber take us to the one closest to our hotel – on University Blvd.
 We both got the chocolate with almonds and caramel and ate them as we walked back to the hotel along the edge of the Rice University campus.